ansys/pystk/doc/source/api/ansys/stk/core/stkruntime/STKRuntime.rst

               - Create a new STK Runtime instance and attach to the remote host.

-                grpc_host is the IP address or DNS name of the gRPC server. grpc_port is the integral port number that the gRPC server is using. grpc_timeout_sec specifies the time allocated to wait for a grpc connection (seconds).
+                grpc_host is the IP address or DNS name of the gRPC server. grpc_port is the integral port number that the gRPC server is using (valid values are integers from 0 to 65535). grpc_timeout_sec specifies the time allocated to wait for a grpc connection (seconds).
                 Specify user_control = True to return the application to the user's control (the application remains open) after terminating the Python API connection.